davidgrzyb/laravel-url-shortener/README.md

 # About Laravel URL Shortener

-- A simple laravel url shortoner made with breeze and livewire.
+A simple laravel url shortener made with breeze and livewire.

 ## Setting up Local Environment